Anaemia is when you don’t have enough red blood cells or when the blood cells don’t have enough haemoglobin.

-If the anaemia is caused by something other than iron deficiency, your child might need more tests and treatment.
-Your child will probably need to see a paediatrician or blood specialist.
+If the anaemia is caused by something other than iron deficiency, your child might need other treatments.

-All iron supplements should be stored in a locked cupboard away from children.
+You should store all iron supplements in a locked cupboard away from children.
 Iron overdose in a child can be fatal.

-When you’re introducing solid foods to your baby’s diet at around six months of age, it’s best to include plenty of iron-rich foods.
+When you’re introducing solid foods to your baby’s diet at around 6 months of age, it’s best to include plenty of iron-rich foods.

 Children and teenagers

-As your child grows, offer plenty of healthy, nutritious food from the five food groups.
-A balanced diet can help prevent anaemia caused by not enough iron, folate or vitamin B12.
+As your child grows, offer them plenty of healthy, nutritious food from the five food groups.
+A balanced diet can help to prevent anaemia caused by not enough iron, folate or vitamin B12.

 You can read more about choosing good food for children and teenagers in these articles: